johnnyxh/npm-release/README.md

 ## Usage

 You must use `npm-release` in a folder with a `package.json` and a remote to push to.
+Set the `GIT_USER` and `GIT_PASS` environment variables to set credentials if needed.

 ## Install